CelticMKE Websites

 Register Now!

+NEW for 2025!
 Ready to sign up for classes?
-Visit our registration page to confirm your spot in this year's classes!
-Simply match the class code you'd like to register for with the codes on our registration page.
+Click the REGISTRATION button directly underneath the class description to add this class to your cart.
+Or visit our registration page to visit our listing on eTix to register!
+Simply match the class code you'd like to register for with the codes on eTix.

 Milwaukee Irish Fest Summer School Instructors